alessiocali/LazyKnightEngine/README.md

 cmake -B build
 ```

-And you should have your project ready for compilation inside the build directory
+And you should have your project ready for compilation inside the build directory.
+There are some crude samples in the samples directory for trying out how the entire thing works.

+# Q&A

+__Q: Why making another Game Engine when there are industry-standard alternatives?__

+A: Yes.

+__Q: *Is this actually anywhere viable to make a game?__

+A: Well yes, but actually not.
+Right now I have barely basic mesh loading functionality and an update loop, take your considerations.

+__Q: *What's up with the name?__

+A: Well the original intent was to make a sandbox framework for learning game programming, with a "Lazy" implementation based on snatching as many libraries as humanly possible.
+It turned out I prefer to do most things manually just for fun.

+As for the "Knight" I used a free asset of a Knight sprite as a sample thing to render.
+"Lazy Engine" sounded lame, so I kinda stuck the "Knight" in it.